NET-A-PORTER/outnet-2015/README.md

 ```bash
 npm run build
 ```
 to generate sass files from json files. json files are intended to contain constants (e.g, device breakpoints) to be a single source of truth.
+Run this task whenever the json files change

 ## Upgrading